matt9527-marist/MyObsidianNotes/Parallel Processing/001 CMake and Catch2.md

 ![[Pasted image 20250905174757.png]]
 ## Catch 2
 **Unit Testing via Catch2**
 This is also for the larger projects that we want to generate test cases for.
-In massive parallel programs, such as weather forecasting or
+In massive parallel programs, such as weather forecasting or large games, programs will be executed by multiple CPUs.
+Two CPUs may be doing calculations and the output should be the same as when performed serially.
+To debug the systems to find where an error is occurring